Includes grape bud mite (Colomerus vitis)

 Dormant-season oils used for other pests may control this pest.

 Management-chemical control: COMMERCIAL USE

 The emergence of these mite species as pests of Pacific Northwest vineyards may be related to a general reduction in sulfur use to manage disease in some areas of Oregon and Washington.
 Sulfur continues to be used by organic growers and in many other Oregon vineyards as an economical way to control powdery mildew.
-Sulfur is effective to control pest populations of rust and erineum (blister) mites but may cause a decline in predatory mites when used.
+Sulfur is effective to control pest populations of rust and erineum (blister) mites but may cause a decline in predatory mites when over-used.
 Chemical management of pest mites should be based on properly timed applications of sulfur.
-The current recommendations for control of bud mites come from research conducted in Australia.

-High-volume wettable sulfur (Microthiol Disperss, Kumulus DF, other brands).
+- High-volume wettable sulfur (Microthiol Disperss, Kumulus DF, other brands).
 Check specific label for rate; apply at 100 gal water per acre.
-Make application at the woolly bud stage or during budbreak when temperature is above 60°F. A second follow-up spray is recommended approximately 7 to 10 days after the first, depending on weather conditions and growth rate, in order to target mites that were protected in unopened buds during the first spray application.
+Make application at the woolly bud stage or during budbreak.
+A second follow-up spray is recommended approximately 7 to 10 days after the first, depending on weather conditions and growth rate, in order to target mites that were protected in unopened buds during the first spray application.
 High spray volume and timing are critical for targeting mites during migration and before they start producing eggs.
 Most brands are OMRI-approved for organic production.

-Use sulfur sprays in newly established vineyards.
+- Use sulfur sprays in newly established vineyards.
 Typically young vines (years 1 and 2) are not sprayed as regularly as producing vineyards, allowing mite populations to build during the growing season.
-It is best to apply sulfur during the growing season in young vineyards to control pest mite populations and powdery mildew.
+Often more mites are found in these vineyard blocks, so it is best to apply sulfur during the growing season in young vineyards to control pest mite populations and powdery mildew.